Hachitus/FlaTWorld/README.md

 #Developing
 ##Testing and development
 Tests can be found with index-file in tests/-folder.
-A working example should be found in: *http://warmapengine.level7.fi/tests/*, but naturally on your server it is http://server_address/tests/.
+A working example should be also found in: *http://warmapengine.level7.fi/tests/*.

-There are no unit tests at the moment, since I didn't find them worth the time and effort as many things in canvas game can not be unit tested easily, I decided to skip them all together for now.

 #How the Map engine works
 ##How to setup simple map